Loyola University Chicago, High School Health Care Partnership Receives $1.7 million gift

 gabbott3@LUC.edu

-“The SBHC is an example of how we put our mission to provide equitable health care into action,” said Loyola Nursing Dean Lorna Finnegan.
-“The breadth of services we provide at Proviso East helps students and families live healthier lives, and our nursing students get real-world experience in community health care.”
+“The SBHC is a powerful example of how we put our mission to provide equitable health care into action,” said Loyola Nursing Dean Lorna Finnegan.
+“The breadth of interdisciplinary services Loyola provides at Proviso East helps students and families live healthier lives, while our students gain transformative, real-world experience in community health care.”

 “Good nutrition is critical for an individual’s health and for the health of the entire community,” said Elaine H. Morrato, professor and founding dean of the Parkinson School.
-“In today’s landscape of misinformation, connecting students directly with a Registered Dietitian Nutritionist who can provide evidence-based answers to common questions and deliver nutrition therapy within an easily accessible School-Based Health Center is a crucial step toward advancing better health for all.
-Our Dietetics faculty, staff, and students are honored to partner with Proviso East students and to be supported by the Westlake Health Foundation.”
+“In today’s landscape of misinformation, connecting students directly with a Registered Dietitian Nutritionist (RDN) who can provide evidence-based answers to common questions and deliver nutrition therapy within an easily accessible School-Based Health Center is a crucial step toward advancing better health for all.”

-The SBHC serves as a living laboratory for Loyola students from multiple schools, providing interprofessional education and workforce development.
-Students from Loyola Nursing, the Parkinson School, the Stritch School of Medicine, and the School of Social Work collaborate under faculty supervision, learning to deliver coordinated, culturally responsive care.
+The SBHC is a living laboratory for Loyola students from multiple schools, providing interprofessional education and workforce development.
+Students from Loyola Nursing, the Parkinson School, the Stritch School of Medicine, and the School of Social Work work collaboratively under faculty supervision, learning to deliver coordinated, culturally responsive care.

 This model strengthens the pipeline of future clinicians prepared to serve adolescent populations and practice in integrated-care environments.